 Phew!
 There you have it.
-Some helpful tips and loads of ideas to help you plan your fall foliage itinerary.
+Some helpful tips and loads of ideas to help you plan your New England fall foliage itinerary.

-If you are planning a New England road trip in fall or any time of the year, click here for the official Discover New England website for more info.
+If you are planning a New England vacation in fall or any time of the year, click here for the official Discover New England website for more info.

 I’ve also just started a little side business with some of my favorite photos and turned them into wall art, printables, jigsaws and journals.
 Have a look at this unique, spiral bound fall journal to record your gorgeous moments.